Dr Terry Rose

 - Internal nutrient utilization efficiency in crops - what does it really mean and can we exploit genotypic differences?

-- Rhizosphere processes in lowland rice production - how do efficient genotypes acquire phosphorus and zinc?
+- Rhizosphere processes in lowland rice production - how do efficient genotypes acquire phosphorus?

-- Abiotic stress tolerance traits in Australian native rice
+- Nutrient stress tolerance traits in Australian native rice